wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/nat_environment.md

 ---
-title: Configuring a NAT Environment
+title: Simulating a NAT Environment for development
 ---

 This is a configuration example to simulate the case of a hosted Wazo,